alfonsosanchez12/tech-docu/README.md

 Topics may include (depending on what I’m playing with):
 - Linux, Podman, containers, incus
-- OpenShift, Kubernetes, GitOp, CI/CD
+- OpenShift, Kubernetes, GitOps, CI/CD
 - Whatever I’m testing this week

 ---